yodeng/hget/README.md

                         output download file
   --dir <dir>           output download directory
   -n <int>, --num <int>
-                        the max number of async concurrency (not thread or process), default: auto -c <int>, --connections <int>
+                        the max number of concurrency, default: auto -c <int>, --connections <int>
                         the max number of tcp connections for http/https. more tcp connections can speedup, but might be forbidden by url server, default: auto
   -t <int>, --timeout <int>